AxaFrance/SlimFaas/README.md

 Why use SlimFaas?
 - Scale to 0 after a period of inactivity (work with deployment and statefulset)
+- Scale up : compatible with HPA (Horizontal Auto Scaler) and Keda
 - Synchronous HTTP calls
 - Asynchronous HTTP calls
   - Allows you to limit the number of parallel HTTP requests for each underlying function
-- Retry: 3 times with graduation: 2 seconds, 4 seconds, 8 seconds
+- Retry Pattern Configurable: 3 times with graduation: 2 seconds, 4 seconds, 8 seconds
 - Private and Public functions
   - Private functions can be accessed only by internal namespace http call from pods
 - Synchronous Publish/Subscribe internal events via HTTP calls to every replicas via HTTP  without any use of specific drivers/libraries (**Couple you application with SlimFaas**)